 \subsubsection{Contest Outcomes}

-In Section \ref{subsubsec:within_contest}, we have shown how heterogeneity among contestants affects individual performance.
-In this section, we complement our analysis and show how the effects on individual performance translate into changes in contest outcomes.
+So far, we have shown how heterogeneity among contestants affects individual performance.
+In this section, we complement our analysis and investigate the effect of ability heterogeneity on contest outcomes instead of individual performance.
 Consistent with previous studies, such as \citeA{Brown.2014}, we use a binary variable indicating whether the higher-ability contestant won the contest as one of our outcome variables.
-In addition, we use the realized length of the contest and the number of top performances, i.e., scoring a 180--a common statistic in professional darts -- to approximate the attractiveness of contests.
+In addition, we use the realized length of the contest and the number of top performances, i.e., scoring a 180 -- a common statistic in professional darts -- to approximate the attractiveness of contests.

 Table \ref{tab:table_base_0} summarizes our findings.
 We observe that increasing heterogeneity in contestant ability leads to a decrease in the contest length (Panel B), i.e., contests in which the decision as to who is the winner is made more quickly.
-Similarly, the number of top performances.
-Furthermore, as the ability ratio between the contestants increases, the higher-ability contestant becomes more likely to win in the respective contests as the ability ratio between the contestants increases (Panel A).
+Similarly, the number of top performances (Panel C) decreases, indicating a less interesting contest for spectators.
+The higher-ability contestant becomes more likely to win in the respective contests as the ability ratio between the contestants increases (Panel A).
 At this point, it is important to note that part of the effect on the contest outcome (e.g., whether the favorite wins) is \textit{mechanical}, as by increasing the heterogeneity between contestants, the winning probability of the higher-ability contestant increases even without any change in the individual performance by either of the contestants.

-To visualize the individual performance responses and their impact on the contest outcome, we examine the relationship between the findings from Panel A in Table \ref{tab:table_base_0} and the predicted winning probabilities derived from bookmakers' betting odds.
-To accomplish this, we employ the same non-parametric kernel method described earlier to estimate the effect of contestant ability heterogeneity on the winning probability of the higher-ability contestant.
-This is illustrated by the blue line in Figure \ref{fig:feed_desc}.

 ~